 And besides the countless options for Scotch, Rye, and Bourbon, The Sixth is known for its craft cocktails and self-made, colorful specialty ice.
 Especially fun is the dealer's choice menu, where you pick spirit, flavor, and glassware.
 What you get is a delicious, beautifully presented surprise.

-Prices for cocktails are USD14, Dealer's Choice drinks are at USD15.
+Prices for cocktails are USD14, and Dealer's Choice drinks are USD15.